CollaborativeRoboticsLab/fp_perception/docs/test_the_system.md

 ## Speech synthesis service (device audio playback)

-Default service name is typically `perception/speech`.
+Default service name is `perception/speech`.

 If `use_device_audio: true`, the server will synthesize speech and play it through the configured speaker driver.